Temporary admission rules and procedures

 Procedure at importation

-You should present the following to Revenue at the time of importation:
+You should present your goods to Revenue at importation.